litsec/eidas-opensaml/README.md

 ---

+** Note**: For OpenSAML 5 support, please use the https://github.com/swedenconnect/opensaml-eidas repository.
+This repo will only support earlier versions of OpenSAML ...

-**Note**: Support for OpenSAML 2.X and 3.X has been discontinued.
+> Note: Support for OpenSAML 2.X and 3.X has been discontinued.
 The last release of eidas-opensaml supporting OpenSAML 2.X is 1.0.6 and the last release supporting OpenSAML 3.X is 1.4.5.

 ---